Response to Howard Stanislevic’s “Watching and Waiting for a Return to Innocence”

 After a seven year investigation, the NIST has finally agreed that WTC 7 fell at free-fall acceleration – and yet still claim that it collapsed due to fires.
 You referred to “simple observable mechanical principles such as gravity” above.
 And we are supposed to believe the obviously politicized NIST?
 What can you tell us about the “bugs” in the central tabulators that were used to COUNT the votes CAST on levers?
 You claim to be a “voice in the wilderness” as you continue your quixotic campaign to bring back those UNVERIFIABLE lever machines while ignoring the facts that votes were CAST on levers but COUNTED on central tabulators.

 Finally, we can agree on something: we need a robust manual hand-count of the votes CAST Optical scanners that are COUNTED on computers.
 Sound familiar?
-So why don’t you admit that former voting system in which votes CAST on the former mechanical lever machines and COUNTED on central tabulators was INFERIOR to the current system in which the PAPER BALLOTS can be hand-counted?
+So why don’t you admit that the voting system in which votes CAST on mechanical lever machines and COUNTED on central tabulators is INFERIOR to the current system in which the PAPER BALLOTS can be hand-counted?

-Virginia Martin of Columbia County is to be commended.
-She is the only NY election official to do a complete handcount of the optical scanned paper ballots.
+Columbia County is to be commended.
+It was the only NY county which does a complete hand count of the optical scanned paper ballots.
 Columbia had just 26,000 voters in 2000 and 2004.
-This is an interesting fact which confirms that Columbia is serious about having fair elections: It was the only NY county of 67 in which Bush’s vote share DECLINED from 2000 to 2004!
+This confirms that Columbia is serious about having fair elections: It was the only NY county of 67 in which Bush’s vote share DECLINED from 2000 to 2004!